jmonster/podhnologic/README.md

 ### requirements

 - [ffmpeg](https://ffmpeg.org) must be installed, or at least located locally, such that you can specify with the path with `--ffmpeg` option.
-Uses your system path by default.
+Uses your system path by default
-- [node.js](https://nodejs.org) is used to executed and run this tool; they must be installed such that the `npx` command succeeds.
+- [node.js](https://nodejs.org) is used to executed and run this tool; they must be installed such that the `npx` command succeeds

 There are no other dependencies.